Neuroimmunology

 Diabetic neuropathy has a cumulative incidence of 1% per year, and more than 50% of patients with diabetes develop neuropathy.
 Approximately 60% of patients with diabetes have laboratory evidence of peripheral autonomic neuropathy and 30% have clinical evidence.

-Many of the autonomic neuropathies have no known prevention.
+Many autonomic neuropathies have no known prevention.
 Avoidance of toxins and medications known to produce autonomic neuropathy can help prevent some forms.
-Intensive control of glucose can help reduce the risk of developing autonomic neuropathy in diabetic patients.
+Intensive control of glucose can help reduce the risk of developing autonomic neuropathy in patients with diabetes.

 The clinician should consider autonomic disorders with central nervous system involvement in subjects who develop autonomic dysfunction.
 The principal differential diagnosis is between autonomic neuropathies, pure autonomic failure, and multisystem atrophy.
 These include: